MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/react-on-windows.md

 For more general information about React, deciding between React (web apps), React Native (mobile apps), and React Native for Windows (desktop apps), see the [React overview](./react-overview.md).

-## Prerequisites

-- Install the latest version of Windows 10 (Version 1903+, Build 18362+) or Windows 11
-- [Install Windows Subsystem for Linux (WSL)](/windows/wsl/install-win10), including a Linux distribution (like Ubuntu) and make sure it is running in WSL 2 mode.
-You can check this by opening PowerShell and entering: `wsl -l -v`
-- [Install Node.js on WSL 2](./nodejs-on-wsl.md): These instructions use Node Version Manager (nvm) for installation, you will need a recent version of NodeJS to run create-react-app, as well as a recent version of Node Package Manager (npm).
-For exact version requirements, see the [Create React App website](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app).
+> [!WARNING]
+> If you've previously installed `create-react-app` on your machine, globally or via `npm install -g create-react-app`, it is recommended to uninstall the package using `npm uninstall -g create-react-app` or `yarn global remove create-react-app` to ensure that `npx` always uses the latest version.

 ## Create your React app

-To install the full React toolchain on WSL, we recommend using create-react-app:
+To install Create React App:

 1. Open a terminal(Windows Command Prompt or PowerShell).
 2. Create a new project folder: `mkdir ReactProjects` and enter that directory: `cd ReactProjects`.
-3. Install React using create-react-app, a tool that installs all of the dependencies to build and run a full React.js application:
+3. Install create-react-app, a tool that installs all of the dependencies to build and run a full React.js application:

     ```powershell
     npx create-react-app my-app